EneasLari/codingchallenge/README.md

 An application used to fetch countries and informations about them from an open API, built with React, GraphQL(Apollo), JavaScript(JSX) and Bootstrap(Bootswatch)

 This project is a part of a coding challenge.
-This React web app utilizes the [Countries](https://countries.trevorblades.com/) public API with GraphQL implementation.
+This React web app utilizes the [Countries](https://countries.trevorblades.com/) public API(GraphQL implementation).

 The home page of app renders all countries of a continent which by default is Africa.
 You can select different continent from a dropdown list to view countries of it, the app stores locally the last continent that the user selected.